jbkn5040/Akan-Name-Generator/README.md

 Author: Joshua Kamau<br>
-Description: This is an Akan Name Generator
+Description: This is an Akan Name Generator<br>
 How it works;
   By inputing ones date of birth and specifically the name and gender one can be able to get their Akan Name.